psycopg/psycopg/docs/advanced/pipeline.rst

 The *pipeline mode* allows PostgreSQL client applications to send a query without having to read the result of the previously sent query.
-Taking advantage of the pipeline mode, a client will wait less for the server, since multiple queries/results can be sent/received in a single network transaction.
+Taking advantage of the pipeline mode, a client will wait less for the server, since multiple queries/results can be sent/received in a single network roundtrip.
 Pipeline mode can provide a significant performance boost to the application.

 The server executes statements, and returns results, in the order the client